Bolivia at the FIFA World Cup

 This is a record of Bolivia's results at the FIFA World Cup.

 The FIFA World Cup is an international association football competition contested by the men's national teams of the members of Fédération Internationale de Football Association (FIFA), the sport's global governing body.
 The championship has been awarded every four years since the first tournament in 1930, except in 1942 and 1946, due to World War II.

 The tournament consists of two parts, the qualification phase and the final phase (officially called the World Cup Finals).
 The qualification phase, which currently take place over the three years preceding the Finals, is used to determine which teams qualify for the Finals.
 The current format of the Finals involves 32 teams competing for the title, at venues within the host nation (or nations) over a period of about a month.
 The World Cup Finals is the most widely viewed sporting event in the world, with an estimated 715.1 million people watching the 2006 tournament final.

-Bolivia have qualified for the Finals on three occasions, in 1930, 1950 and 1994.
+Bolivia has qualified for the World Cup on three occasions, in 1930, 1950 and 1994, with two first editions being invited to compete.
 They have played in six matches at the Finals, but have lost five and drawn one, with their only goal coming against Spain in 1994.